Keyboard shortcuts

 -i, --image <IMAGE>

-Full image name in the form [registry]/[namespace]/[name]:[tag] (optional).
-This option takes precedence over --registry ($FUNC_IMAGE) [env: FUNC_IMAGE=]
+Full image name in the form [registry]/[namespace]/[name]:[tag] (optional). ($FUNC_IMAGE) [env: FUNC_IMAGE=]

 --platform <PLATFORM>

-Optionally specify a target platform, for example "linux/amd64" when using the s2i build strategy [env: FUNC_PLATFORM=]
+Optionally specify a target platform, for example "linux/amd64" or "linux/arm64" [env: FUNC_PLATFORM=]

 --username <USERNAME>